Educational content. GDP data verified April 2026 from BEA / IMF / World Bank. Data revised frequently; always check primary sources for live figures.

 Russia is the world's third-largest oil producer and one of the largest natural-gas producers.
 Energy exports historically supplied around half of federal budget revenue and a third of GDP, though both shares have shifted since 2022 as the EU pivoted away from Russian gas and Russia redirected oil exports to India, China, and Turkey.
 Other major exports are wheat (Russia is the largest exporter), fertilisers, coal, and metals.

-The PPP figure of $7.1 trillion, more than three times nominal USD, reflects the very low domestic price level inside Russia.
+The PPP figure of $7.5 trillion, nearly three times nominal USD, reflects the very low domestic price level inside Russia.
 Internal output of goods and services, measured at local prices, is much larger than the rouble-to-dollar conversion suggests.
 This is also why nominal USD comparisons have become less reliable since 2022.

 Real GDP grew 3.6 percent in 2024 and 3.0 percent in 2025 as the wartime economy ran at full capacity, with defence and related industries driving roughly half of growth.
-The IMF projects 3.2 percent for 2026 but warns of growing structural imbalances: labour shortages, capital-stock attrition under sanctions, and a build-up of inflationary pressure that the Central Bank of Russia is fighting with interest rates above 20 percent.
+The IMF projects 1.1 percent for 2026, a sharp slowdown, and warns of growing structural imbalances: labour shortages, capital-stock attrition under sanctions, and a build-up of inflationary pressure that the Central Bank of Russia is fighting with interest rates above 20 percent.

 Sector Composition